realmjoin/realmjoin-docs/realmjoin-client/local-admin-password-solution-laps/README.md

 * `{DEC:6}` ⇒ `506453`, `066946`, ... (random decimal characters)
 * `{COUNT:2}` ⇒ `01`, `02`, ... (counter, will stay `01` if no conflicts exist)

-## Emergency account <a href="#emergency-account" id="emergency-account"></a>
+## Emergency account

 This account type is supposed to be your backup access to the device should it fail catastrophically.
 It will be created proactively.
 This way you will always have access for recovery.
-We recommend configuring it for [account recreation](https://docs-classic.realmjoin.com/core-features/local-admin-password-solution#account-recreation) (in RJ Classic Docs).
+We recommend configuring it for [account recreation](#account-recreation).

 _Example_

-Key `LocalAdminManagement.EmergencyAccount` (for common settings see [group settings](https://docs.realmjoin.com/core-features/local-admin-password-solution#group-settings))
+Key `LocalAdminManagement.EmergencyAccount` (for common settings see [group settings](#group-settings))

 ```json
 {